Propane Heater Safety - Information That Could Save Your Life!

 Are Propane Heaters Safe?

 Yes they are safe, as long as you follow the proper directions.
 The danger of propane comes not from the gas itself, but rather from its organic byproduct of combustion - carbon monoxide.
 Propane has a strong odor, allowing you to quickly discover a leak with a simple sniff.
-Carbon monoxide, however, is tasteless and odorless.
+Carbon monoxide (CO), however, is tasteless and odorless.
 This gas will compete with oxygen binding sites on the hemoglobin molecule, making it a safety hazard.

 In other words, during - and only during - carbon monoxide poisoning CO replaces the O (oxygen) in human blood.
 Oxygen declines, but carbon monoxide increase in the body until the victim is rendered unconscious.